Knowing how to keep your house cool in summer can be a godsend during heatwaves and hot sticky nights.

 House plants have really been having a moment recently and we can’t deny that they certainly make our houses happier.
 As well as being proven to boost your mood, house plants can also help keep your house cool.

-When you have a fan, leave a large bowl of mounded ice in front of the fan while it’s working.
+A top tip when using fans to cool down is to leave a large bowl of mounded ice in front of it while it’s working.
 This will circulate cooler air around the room and function like a makeshift AC.
-But at no where near the cost!

 Positioning you fan correctly for optimum cooling is also important.